 Monitoring occupancy and capacity also goes beyond the immediate health and safety concerns brought about by coronavirus.
 Going forwards, having access to accurate data regarding footfall will enable retailers to understand peak hours in the day, peak times of the year and average dwell times.
-This will enable stores to make valuable decisions concerning optimal opening and closing times and the correct number of staff required to manage and maintain stores.
+This will help them to make valuable decisions about optimal opening and closing times and the correct number of staff required to manage and maintain stores.

 Customer flow and demographics

 On a more detailed level, IoT sensors can show retailers which specific areas of their space are occupied or vacant, providing a wide range of insights.
 Patterns that emerge over time can be used to optimise store layout and avoid bottlenecks.